 - 5-10 drops tea tree oil

 Put coconut oil in a jar and stir in the coconut milk and then the oils.
 Put in refrigerator.
 This conditioner can be applied lightly or on the more generous side, though be careful not to put too much, as the coconut oil can get very greasy at higher amounts.

 Bomb Butter Balm

-A heavier combination than the last two, this balm provides a little more control on top of its natural conditioning properties.
-Shea butter and coconut oil give you some holding strength, as well as a soothing moisture.
+A massive combination than the last two, this balm provides a little more control on top of its natural conditioning properties.
+Shea butter and coconut oil give you some holding strength, as well as soothing moisture.
 Avocado oil acts as a carrier for the lavender, which stimulates hair growth.
 The avocado oil also promotes blood flow to the follicles, which gives an added boost to natural and strong hair growth.
 Lavender oil is also said to be antibacterial, so this balm can help keep your hair safe from harmful bacteria.

 - 2 oz shea butter

 - 1 tbsp avocado oil